bvssvni/rust-snake/README.md

 * libopengles-73387c6a-0.1.rlib (https://github.com/bvssvni/rust-opengles)
 * libpiston-a1b791b5-0.0.rlib (https://github.com/bvssvni/piston)

 If you have trouble building with Rust nightly, try the original repos.
+There are currently many breaking changes in Rust, so please help the maintainers to keep them up with master!

 In the Terminal window, navigate to the project folder and type: